There are 5088 species of jumping spider world wide, 75 in Europe, and 38 in Britain.

 In the Thomsids mating usually lasts 5 - 45 minutes, and the male is usually free to escape.
 However some Thomisids, in the Xysticus genus such as X. lanio and X. cristatus (below), have a curious courtship.
 The male is slightly smaller than the female.
 He climbs over her body tying her down to the ground with numerous lines of silk which he spins over the front half of her body and legs.
 Then he pushes up her abdomen and squeezes underneath her to insert a sperm-loaded palp in her epigyne.
 However after this the female just gets up and walks away.
 The silk does not restrain her, so we do not yet know what is the purpose of the male tying her down.

 There are 17 species in the Xysticus genus in Europe.
 The abdominal pattern is usually a series of triangles and bars, but identification to species level is difficult.
 Most species are found on the ground or on low vegetation.
 The egg sac is flattish, white and usually attached to low vegetation.
 It is guarded by the female, but she may die before the spiderlings emerge.

 Xysticus cristatus female body length is 6 - 8 mm, and the male is 3 - 5 mm can be found throughout the U. K. and northern Europe.
 The individual on the left is a female.
 She can be identified as cristatus because of the diagnostic black/dark mark on her carapace which I have indicated with a red arrow.
-As with others in this genus they can be found on the ground or on low vegetation.
+As with others in this genus they can be found on the ground or on low vegetation, and are intolerant of shade.
 They are sexually mature in spring and summer.